Once a guitarist has learned all the guitar tricks a

 The key features are a mahogany body and neck, with a luxurious ebony fingerboard.
 Dean’s standard V-shaped plate on the top side of the body to prevent the strings from cutting into it is present and correct and looking particularly smart in a black finish.

 As with the Warlock earlier on, this isn’t really designed for clean tones.
-Kicking the test amp into overdrive with the gain dialed to six, and you’re in for a lot of fun, with the EMGs providing great clarity, whatever you’re playing.
+Kicking the test amp into overdrive with the gain dialed to six, and you’re in for a lot of fun, with the EMGs providing great clarity, whatever you play.

 Another design originated by Gibson, this guitar is based on their Explorer shape.
 As I’m sure you appreciate, with ESP being one of the more metal brands around, they’ve brought that to the table.

-On a clean setting, the combination of 81 and 60 EMGs, produce a thick sound but with a presence and clarity that would make it fine for quieter section of songs.
+On a clean setting, the combination of 81 and 60 EMGs, produce a thick sound but with a presence and clarity that would make it fine for quieter section of intermediate guitar songs.

 On an overdriven setting though, is where guitars like this really shine.
 Palm muting through some power chords on the neck pickup, and you’re living in Riffsville.
 Going to the other extreme, the bridge pickup is ideal for lead playing licks and solos.